cutting-room-floor/map-site/readme.md

 - `share` Show a share button on the map with Twitter, Facebook links and an embed code for the map.
 The embedded view of the map will add a `class="embed"` to the `<body>` element of the page for easy theming.
 For instance, by default the embed layout is a full screen map with the layer switcher over it on the left.
 The header and content are hidden.
 - `bwdetect` Automatically detect low bandwidth contections and decrease the quality of the map images to accomodate
 - `static` Disables panning and zooming mouse and touch interaction on the map
+- `layerHash` Add a bookmarkable suffix to the url that saves the layer selections

 A map with all the options would look like this: